explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 > — An interview with Donald Knuth.
 Dr. Dobb’s Journal, pages 16–22 (April
 > 1996)

-In Haskell the body of a function is always an expression; there are no statements in functions.
+In Haskell, the body of a function is always an expression; there are no statements in functions.
 In a way this guides you to making sure functions are small.

-Finally we combine the solutions.
+Finally, we combine the solutions.

 Programming is about composition.
 Decomposing problems and composing the solutions.
-Even the solutions are compositions of other solutions.

 “Being able to decompose bigger problems into smaller problems, and then combine the solutions, that’s essentially the description of... well, I don’t